 Author: Arif Mahmud, Project Officer – University of Portsmouth

-The HEFCE Changing Mindsets project is a partnership of five institutions.
-Lead by the University of Portsmouth, the partnership also includes the University of Brighton, the University of Winchester, the University of Arts London and Canterbury Christ Church University.
-All five partners value diversity and have clear strategic priorities that align with this project, making it possible to easily embed the intervention at each institution.
-The HEFCE Changing Mindsets project is fully supported by the five vice chancellors of the project institutions, making clear the strong university wide commitment each partner has made.
-As an introduction to each project partner, each of the five Project Officers will write a brief blog post about why this project fits well with their institution.
+The HEFCE Changing Mindsets project is a partnership of four institutions.
+Lead by the University of Portsmouth, the partnership also includes the University of Brighton, the University of Winchester, and the University of Arts London.
+All four partners value diversity and have clear strategic priorities that align with this project, making it possible to easily embed the intervention at each institution.
+The HEFCE Changing Mindsets project is fully supported by the four vice chancellors of the project institutions, making clear the strong university wide commitment each partner has made.
+As an introduction to each project partner, each of the four Project Officers will write a brief blog post about why this project fits well with their institution.

 Why the Changing Mindsets project fits at the University of Portsmouth?